andgineer/sorokin.engineer/posts/en/_posts/2018-09-20-python_super.md

 So after `Mammal` if will look into `Vertebrate`.
 And puzzle solution for Python 2 - `None` and `True`.

-But in Python 2 we can use 'new classes' and in this case it use the same C3 as Python 3.
-To use new classes in Python 2 you should inherit `Vertebrate` from `object`.
-In Python 3 this is default - if inheritance list is empty it inherits the class from `object`.
+But in Python 2 we can use `new-style classes` and in this case it use the same `C3 MRO` as Python 3.
+To use `new-style` classes in Python 2 you should inherit `Vertebrate` from `object`.
+In Python 3 this is default - if a class inheritance list is empty the class inherits from `object`.

-With MRO as in Python 2 (deep first), we could not use multiple inheritance at all because of this Python 3 feature - default parent `object`.
+With MRO as in Python 2 (`deep first`), we could not use multiple inheritance at all because of this Python 3 feature - default parent `object`.
-So in Python 3 we always have diamond in inheritance tree for objects with multiple inheritance because all classes have the same grad..grand parent.
+So in Python 3 we always have diamond in inheritance tree for objects with multiple inheritance because all classes have the same grad-..-grand parent.

 ## super() function

 Function super() implements cooperative inheritance.

-Do not be fooled by the name - `super()` is not class-parent!
+Do not be fooled by the name - `super()` it is not class parent!
-This is next by MRO list class.
+This is class next by MRO list.

 As we will see below it can be sibling class.
 And a class behaviour will change if we add it to different classes.

-In some cases this is just intuitive right and good.
+In some cases this is just intuitively right and good.
-That can be very confusing in other cases and can be a source of hard to discover bug.
+But that can be very confusing in other cases and can be a source of hard to discover bug.

 ![](/images/animal_class_tree_uml.png){:style="float: right;margin-right: 7px;margin-top: 7px;"}